brett8883/DJI_Super-Patcher/readme.md

 - By default the aircraft will allow the motors to be restarted even if the aircraft is inverted.
 This parameter is hardcoded and will not be visable in Assistant 2.
 One can remove the props and hold the aircraft upside down and then arm the motors with a CSC to verify this parameter is working.

-- Note: This also means the motors cannot be turned off by turning it upside down.
+- **IMPORTANT NOTE**: This also means the motors cannot be turned off by turning it upside down.
 When hand catching use the free hand to push down on the throttle stick (left stick in RC type 2) to turn off the motors when hand catching.

 ***